 The Company uses the Black-Scholes option valuation model to calculate the fair value of share purchase options at the date of grant.
 Option valuation models require the input of highly subjective assumptions, including the expected price volatility.
 Changes in these assumptions can materially affect the fair value estimate.
-See Note 6 of the Company's interim condensed consolidated financial statements for discussion of the Company's stock option plan.
+See Note 8 for discussion of the Company's stock option plan.